nanobox-io/nanobox-docs/source/boxfile/worker.html.md

 ---
 title: worker
 seo_title: Create & Configure Worker Components in the boxfile.yml
-description: Worker components are meant for running background processes and do not connect with the external network.
+description: Worker components are meant for running background processes and do not have a public endpoint.
 They are configured in your boxfile.yml.
 ---

-Worker components are meant for running background processes and do not connect with the external network.
+Worker components are meant for running background processes and cannot be directly accessed from the external network.

 #### Overview of Worker Component Settings in the Boxfile
 ```yaml